"The wide world is all about you:

 As it happens with a few other species, females of the genus are much more strikingly patterned than males.

-This one of the few nocturnal members of the its genus.
+This one of the rather few nocturnal members of the its kind.
 Seldom seen by day unless sought after under rocks,

-fallen trunks, and other debris, it can be seen at night on the open ground or while it climbs vegetation.
+fallen trunks, and other debris, it can be seen at night on grassy grounds or while it climbs on vegetation.

 First photograph: male; Caja de Muerto Nature Reserve, off southern Puerto Rico.